-36 states face widespread flu activity
+So you have the flu.
+Now what?

 Story highlights

-- Widespread flu activity has been reported in 36 states and regional activity in other states
+- Widespread flu activity has been reported in 49 states

 - You can infect others from one day before you get sick to seven days after symptoms begin

 (CNN)Flu season is well underway across the United States.

-Thirty-six states reported widespread flu activity during the week ending December 23, according to the US Centers for Disease Control and Prevention's most recent surveillance report.
-An additional 13 states and Puerto Rico recorded regional activity: Alaska, Hawaii, Iowa, Maine, Michigan, New Hampshire, New Jersey, Nevada, North Carolina, Rhode Island, Tennessee, Utah and Vermont.

-In particular, the New York Department of Health reported a 96% increase in flu cases in the week ending December 23 from the previous week.
+There's widespread flu activity in 49 states -- all of them, except Hawaii.

 Experts believe the flu virus is spread when a sick person talks, sneezes or coughs.
 Common symptoms include fever and chills, cough, sore throat, runny or stuffy nose, muscle and body aches, headaches and fatigue.
 Despite these painful symptoms, most people will recover in less than two weeks.